Catalin-Ripanu/HW2_APD/README.md

 # HW2_APD

-A Project ilustrating Java Multithreading concepts and facilities in orders management.
+A Project ilustrating Java Multithreading concepts and facilities in orders management for an online shopping app, like Emag.

 ## Implementation